Nocturnes, Op. 62 (Chopin)

 Written between 1845 and 1846, Nocturnes Op.
 62 are a set of two nocturnes for solo piano by Frédéric Chopin.
-They were published in 1846 and are dedicated to Mademoiselle R. de Konneritz (daughter of Hans Heinrich von Könneritz, the ambassador of Saxony in Paris).
+They were published in 1846 and are dedicated to Mademoiselle R[osa] de Konneritz (daughter of Hans Heinrich von Könneritz, the ambassador of Saxony in Paris).
 These were Chopin's final compositions in the genre, although they were not the last to be published.